 What Happens if You Get Injured and Can’t Work?

-If you’ve had a severe accident, you may think about what happens if you get injured and can’t work.
+If you’ve had a severe accident, you may think about what would happen if you can’t work.
 That depends on where and how you were injured.
 If you were injured while working, you may be able to have your wages partially replaced and get medical care through workers’ compensation.
-If your injury was outside your job and caused by another party, you may have a personal injury claim that could replace your wages, pay for your healthcare, and provide additional compensation.
+If your injury was outside your job and caused by another party, you may have a personal injury claim that could replace your wages, pay for your health care, and provide additional compensation.
 A personal injury lawyer can help.

 If you’re injured on the job and can’t work, you should be able to file for workers’ compensation benefits.
 A successful claim will replace two-thirds of your wages plus pay for medical care and rehabilitation.
 If you lost the use of a part of your body, you might get payment, depending on which body part is injured.